DevNambi/blog-drafts/020 - What is Ethical.md

 If we add in the Platinum Role, we end up with:

-**Lesson 4, Giving**: since you are outnumbered by people with the same amount of humanity as you, but in worse straits, *most of your work* should be to help others as they want to be helped.
+**Lesson 4, Giving**: since you are outnumbered by people with the same amount of humanity as you *and* who are in worse circumstances not of their own making, *most of your work* should be to help others as they want to be helped.

-There's a moral imperative here: people who are successful need to share *most* of their success with the less fortunate.
+There's a moral imperative here: people who are successful should share *most* of their success with the less fortunate.
 It's what we want everybody else to do, after all.

-##### Privilege

-Think of the world as a huge system architecture.
-Where are the bottlenecks in the system?

-It's about the goals.

-* Systems thinking
-   * Income inequality
-   * Climate change
-   * Space travel - we only have one planet, http://www.extremetech.com/extreme/178389-spacex-prepares-to-take-the-biggest-step-towards-affordable-space-travel-soft-landing-the-falcon-9-rocket
-   * Poverty
-   * Violence
-   * Financialization
-   * Principal-agent problem
-   * Spin > Reality
-   * Overpopulation.

-If everybody ignores these problems, then the problem just gets worse.
-Having met many of the people working at NGOs, I can tell you that they could use the help.
-They're dedicated, smart, and technically over their head.
+This raises hackles with lots of people.
+They see themselves as self-made, ignoring the privileges they had to begin with: parental guidance, public education, *running water*, *electricity*, *food*, the rule of law, and so much more.
+This is especially true nowadays with social mobility on the decline (ADD LINK).
+Successful people probably had successful (or at least stable) parents.

 ### Human Nature